 Date Format changes the date format used by the unit.
-Date Format selects the format for the date display when Time + Date is selected as a Digital Readout on the Sonar View (see Setup Menu Tab: Select Readouts).
+Date Format selects the format for the date display when Time + Date is selected as a Digital Readout (see Setup Menu Tab: Select Readouts).

-Digits Format (Advanced)
+Digits Format

-Settings: Small tenths, Large tenths, No tenths; Default = Small tenths
+Settings: Small tenths, Large tenths, No tenths; Default = Large tenths